Homogeneous Fibrations over Curves: Very Twisting Maximal Scrolls on Homogeneous Spaces

 There exists a natural map,

 constructed as above.
-In fact, the morphsim $\epsilon$ is an isomorphism by \cite{KimRahul}.
+In fact, the morphsim $\epsilon$ is an isomorphism to its image by \cite{KimRahul}.
 The $\G_m$-action on $X$ induces the $\G_m$-action on $\M_{0,1}(X,\theta)$.
 By \cite{BBdecomp} and Proposition \ref{simpleisunob}, we consider the Bialynicki-Birula decomposition under the $\G_m$-action on $\M_{0,1}(X,\theta)$.

 \begin{cor} Let $B$ be the image $\epsilon(\M_{0,1+r})$.
 The fixed locus $B$ is a smooth irreducible component of the $\G_m$-fixed point set in $\M_{0,1}(X,\theta)$ and the Bialynicki-Birula stratum corresponding to $B$ is of maximal dimensional. \end{cor}